AdaCore/spark2014/docs/ug/appendix.rst

 Ada 95 program.

-Many Spark-defined constructs have no dynamic semantics (e.g., the Global, Depends, and Abstract_State aspects), so the runtime behavior of a program is unaffected if they are ignored by a compiler.
+Many Spark-defined constructs have no dynamic semantics (e.g., the Global, Depends, and Abstract_State aspects), so the run-time behavior of a program is unaffected if they are ignored by a compiler.
 Thus, there is no problem if these constructs are expressed as pragmas which are then ignored by the Ada compiler.

-Of those constructs which do have dynamic semantics, most are runtime assertions.
+Of those constructs which do have dynamic semantics, most are run-time assertions.
 These include Loop_Variant, Loop_Invariant, Assert_And_Cut, Contract_Cases, Initial_Condition, and Refined_Postcondition.
 Because
 |SPARK| requires that the success of these assertions must be statically
-proven (and that the evaluation of the asserted condition can have no side effects), the runtime behavior a program is unaffected if they are ignored by a compiler.
+proven (and that the evaluation of the asserted condition can have no side effects), the run-time behavior a program is unaffected if they are ignored by a compiler.

 The situation with pragma Assume is slightly different because the success of the given condition is not statically proven.
-If ignoring an Assume pragma at runtime is deemed to be unacceptable, then it can be replaced with an Assert pragma (at the cost of introducing a source code difference between the |SPARK| program that is analyzed statically and the Ada program that is executed).
+If ignoring an Assume pragma at run time is deemed to be unacceptable, then it can be replaced with an Assert pragma (at the cost of introducing a source code difference between the |SPARK| program that is analyzed statically and the Ada program that is executed).
 An ignored Assume pragma is the only case where the use of a Spark-specific construct can lead to a portability problem which is not detected at compile time.
-In all other cases, either the Ada compiler will reject (as opposed to ignoring) an unrecognized construct or the construct can safely be ignored.
+In all other cases, either the Ada compiler will reject (as opposed to ignore) an unrecognized construct or the construct can safely be ignored.

 An Ada compiler which does not support convention Ghost will reject